 The U.S. Supreme Court left intact a $61.7 million verdict won by Dow Chemical Co.
-(DOW) in a patent fight with Nova Chemicals Corp. over the plastic used in grocery bags.
+(DOW:US) in a patent fight with Nova Chemicals Corp. over the plastic used in grocery bags.

 The justices today rejected an appeal by two Nova units found to have infringed patents held by Dow, the largest U.S. chemical company.
 The patents cover polymers that are thinner and stronger than conventional plastic.